dgaydukov/cert-spring5/files/spring5.md

 Jpa `EntityManagerFactory` resembles `SessionFactory`.
 You can call `entityManagerFactory.createEntityManager()` to get current `EntityManager` on which you can run queries like `update/remove/save`
 Although you can use `EntityManager` to manually create queries, it's better to use spring data repository pattern, that wrap entity manager inside and provide many default queries out of the box.
 There are 2 interfaces `CrudRepository` & `JpaRepository` from which you can extend your repository interface (spring will create class automatically) and have many default queries already implemented.
-To enable work with repository add this to your config `@EnableJpaRepositories("com.example.logic.ann.jdbc.jpa.repository")`.
+To enable work with repository add this to your config `@EnableJpaRepositories("com.example.logic.ann.jdbc.spring.repository")`.
 But if you want some custom query (like fine user by first and last name) you just need to add abstract method `findByFirstNameAndLastName(String firstName, String lastName)` and it would work (spring automatically build query based on it's name).
 In case you want to have your own query for the method, just add `@Query("your query")`.